-(a) If the Respondent disputes the substantiated allegations and/or the proposed Sanction in the Breach Notice, the Complaint Manager must refer the matter to a Hearing Tribunal.

-- (b) If the matter is an NST Eligible Matter, the substantiated allegations and proposed Sanction may be referred by the AOCRA Ltd to the NST General Division for arbitration.
-AOCRA Ltd is responsible for making the application to the NST.
-Payment of the NST fees will be as agreed by the parties or managed in accordance with the NST Legislation. - (c) If the matter is not referred to the NST, it will otherwise be referred to a Hearing Tribunal convened internally either at the AOCRA Ltd level or other Relevant Organisation level.
+- (a) If the Respondent disputes the substantiated allegations and/or the proposed Sanction in the Breach Notice, the Complaint Manager must refer the matter to a Hearing Tribunal. - (b) If the matter is referred to a Hearing Tribunal, the substantiated allegations and proposed Sanction may be referred by AOCRA Ltd to the NST General Division for arbitration.
+AOCRA Ltd is responsible for making application to the NST, subject to the payment by the Respondent of the upfront NST application fee.
+Payment of the NST fee will be as agreed by the parties or managed in accordance with the NST Legislation. - (c) If the matter is not referred to the NST, it will otherwise be referred to a Hearing Tribunal convened internally either at the AOCRA Ltd level or other Relevant Organisation level.